 This course explores the tax treatment, problems, and planning techniques involving LLCs and S corporations, including eligibility, election, revocation, termination, and accounting rules.
-Prerequisite: Characterization of Income and Expenditures; Recommended: Corporate Taxation.
+Prerequisite: Characterization of Income and Expenditures or Federal Income Taxation; Recommended: Corporate Taxation.
 (Offered through the LLM in Taxation Program.
 JD students seeking to enroll must obtain the approval of the program director.)